rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 your code, and ensures they continue to compile as long as your tests are passing.

+Similarly, the `cargo doc` command will automatically compile not just your code, but that of your dependencies as well.
+The upshot is that the API docs it automatically produces include the crates you depend on, so if your APIs mention types from those crates, your clients can follow those links.

-These are just two examples of a general approach: **Cargo defines a common set of conventions and workflows that operate precisely the same way across the entire Rust ecosystem**.
+These are just a few examples of a general point: **Cargo defines a common set of conventions and workflows that operate precisely the same way across the entire Rust ecosystem**.